-The original lot at 226 Marlborough was 26 feet six inches wide, and 226 Marlborough was built so that its western boundary was in the middle of the party wall, but its eastern boundary was on the eastern side of the party wall.
+The original lot at 226 Marlborough was 26 feet six inches wide, and 226 Marlborough was built so that its western boundary was in the middle of the party wall, as was customary, but its eastern boundary was on the eastern side of the party wall.
 On March 26, 1886, Clarence Blake sold the eastern six inches, with the eastern half of the party wall on it, to Albert Geiger, who subsequently built 222-224 Marlborough to the east.

 A September 10, 1882, Boston Globe article described the new house in some detail, noting that “the peculiarity of its internal construction arises from the needs of the profession of its owner, and merit therefore a particular description.”